MetaMask/metamask-docs/snaps/learn/tutorials/transaction-insights.md

     prompt uses the `proposedName` of the Snap, currently "Typescript Example" in our boilerplate.

     Open `packages/snap/snap.manifest.json` in a text editor.
-    Edit the `"proposedName"` property within the metadata to provide a functional name such as "Get Gas Fees":
+    Edit the `"proposedName"` property within the metadata to provide a functional name such as "Get Fee %":

     ```json title="snap.manifest.json"
     {
       "version": "0.1.0",
       "description": "An example Snap written in TypeScript.",
-      "proposedName": "Gas Estimate Snap",
+      "proposedName": "Get Fee %",
       "repository": {
         "type": "git",
         "url": "https://github.com/MetaMask/template-snap-monorepo.git"